Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning: Numerical Tests

 Figure~\ref{fig:profiles} highlights the efficacy of the optimized Volt/VAR rules in improving the voltage profile across the feeder.
 Voltages across buses are plotted under three setups: voltages without DER reactive power support, voltages under the default settings $(\bar{v}_n,\delta_n, \sigma,\overline{q}_n)=(1,0.02, 0.08,\hat{q}_n)$ from IEEE 1547.8~\cite{IEEE1547}; and voltages under control rules with optimal $\bz$.
 For each bus, voltages for all $S=80$ scenarios have been marked.
-The default control rules were found to only marginally improve voltage profiles.
-On the other hand, optimally designed control rules were successful in significantly lowering voltages and bringing them close to unity at all buses.
+The default control rules were found only marginally to improve voltage profiles.
+On the other hand, optimally designed control rules successfully lowered voltages and brought them close to unity on all buses.

 We next studied the impact of the stability margin $\epsilon$ on the optimal cost $L(\bz)$ of \eqref{eq:outer_DNN} under Volt/VAR rules.
 Recall that $\epsilon$ determines the feasible space of design parameters via \eqref{eq:stability2}.
 The larger the $\epsilon$, the more restricted problem~\eqref{eq:outer} is.
 Table~\ref{tab:epsilon} confirms this by presenting the objectives during training for a range of $\epsilon$ values.
-Table~\ref{tab:epsilon} also lists the chosen initial value for $\balpha$, represent by $\balpha_{\mathrm{init}}$, that renders the initial $\bz$ feasible for the corresponding value of $\epsilon$.
+Table~\ref{tab:epsilon} also lists the chosen initial value for $\balpha$, represented by $\balpha_{\mathrm{init}}$, that renders the initial $\bz$ feasible for the corresponding value of $\epsilon$.
 The objective converged to the highest value for $\epsilon=0.9$ and the lowest for $\epsilon=0.5$.
 Note that for the studied scenarios, reducing $\epsilon$ below $0.5$ did not impact the optimal value of the objective, which indicates that the feasible space for $\epsilon=0.5$ contains the optimizers for all $\epsilon\leq 0.5$ as well.
-Consequently, the value of $\epsilon$ has been fixed at $0.5$ for the subsequent results on the $37$-bus feeder.
+Consequently, $\epsilon$ has been fixed at $0.5$ for the subsequent results on the $37$-bus feeder.